Add/drop deadlines

 • Follow UTHSC policy.

 • Use of generative AI is permitted, but (a) you have to cite it and (b) you have to generate the prompts in your own words.
-Copying any class material into a generative AI would constitute a violation of class policy.
+Copying any class material into a generative AI application is violation of class policy.